 Add the other half of the sauce to a pot, and add a tablespoon or two of water.
 Bring to a boil, simmer for a minute or two, and viola, you got yourself a sticky, yummy glaze.

-It is also thick, and a little goes a long way.
+Our miso soy glaze is also thick, and a little goes a long way.
 The amount of glaze the recipe creates should be more than what the salmon needs.
 We typically use the rest of it on the rice and veggies, because when the glaze tastes that good we want it on EVERYTHING.

 I’m tellin’ you.
 I’m ALL about that glaze.

-A pro tip when cooking any seafood – Using fresh seafood is the most important thing when making delicious seafood dishes.
+A pro tip when cooking any seafood – using fresh seafood is the most important thing when making delicious seafood dishes.
 I grew up on a island so I am a bit particular about my seafood.
 The sauce and spices will enhance the salmon and makes it tastes over the moon, but it will not be able to cover non-freshness.